About the Pauls Lab

 Current work is supported by NSF IOS-1730508, the E.E.
-Just Program at Dartmouth College, and Undergradaute Advising and Research at Dartmouth College.
+Just Program at Dartmouth College, the ASURE program, and Undergradaute Advising and Research at Dartmouth College.

 Two types of positions - data analysis and modeling - are available.
 Students interested in data analysis should have a basic familiarity with MATLAB and linear algebra (e.g. MATH 22).
 Students interested in modeling should be comfortable programming in MATLAB and have completed both linear algebra (MATH 22) and differential equations (MATH 23).